 This Guide is for family and friends already serving as a representative payee or VA fiduciary, not for professionals or organizations.
 If you want to learn about how to become a representative payee or VA fiduciary, this Guide is not designed for you.
 You should contact the federal agency that pays the benefits.

 This Guide does not give you legal advice.
-If you have questions about your responsibilities, talk to a lawyer, read our other guides or visit the “Seniors and the law” webpage at texaslawhelp.org/issues/elder-law.
+If you have questions about your responsibilities, talk to a lawyer, read our other guides, or visit the “Seniors and the Law” webpage at TexasLawHelp.org.

 How you you might have become a representative payee or VA fiduciary